simonmichael/hledger_site/src/uis.md

 ## Test matrix

-Here is the start of a test matrix for the main UIs.
+Here are some robustness tests for the main UIs.
-Your help is welcome!
+Help welcome!
 Share updates in the chat room.

 |                   | install | basic | synthetic | accounttypes |
 |-------------------|---------|-------|-----------|--------------|